 Monk Fruit Sweetener

 Based on our experience, this is the optimal and the most versatile sweetener out of all that we've experimented with.
-After cooling or setting, it doesn't crystallize and doesn't regain its original texture, provided it's mixed early enough with the rest ingredients to be whisked or whipped (e.g., whipping cream, jam, etc.).
+After cooling or setting, it doesn't crystallize and doesn't regain its original texture, provided it's mixed early enough with the rest of the ingredients to be whisked or whipped (e.g., whipping cream, jam, etc.).

 Monk fruit sweetener doesn't have an intense aftertaste.
 It's our recommended option for whipping cream, confectionary creams, jams, marmalades, or chocolate - basically, any recipe that doesn't include toasting the sweetener.